MrGentle/Sveltekit-Drizzle-tRPC-Zod-Neon/README.md

 # SvelteKit + Drizzle + tRPC + Zod + Neon

-Everything you need to start developing a modern full stack Svelte Kit project Planning to add Lucia and Svelte Superforms.
+Everything you need to start developing a modern full stack Svelte Kit project Planning to add Lucia, Svelte Query and Svelte Superforms.

 I suggest using shadcn-svelte for your UI

+## Why tRPC, isn't that redundant?

+Mainly because I enjoy the way tRPC deals with routes, middleware, and how it plays with Zod.
+You can also easily integrate it with Svelte Query.

 # create-svelte